 A prison transport bus gets attacked by a rocket launcher fired from a building holding its thuggish occupants: Austin and Kol.
 With the vehicle on its side, its prisoner Fat Matt is able to escape.
 With one officer armed with a gun, his partner calls for back-up.
 Unfortunately, the police force is still thin due to recent events, so support is unable to come.
-As such, Fat Matt’s armored & thick flesh protects him from gunfire as he rams the officer into his cat attacks his partner.
+As such, Fat Matt’s armored & thick flesh protects him from gunfire as he rams the officer into his car before confronting his partner.

 Afterwards, Austin & Kol emerge and offer him a chance to join Lot’s Wife in order to take over Old Detroit’s criminal underworld, to which he accepts.
 A day later at Metro West, Sgt.
 Reed gathers his small group of officers for a meeting.
 From there, Capt.
 Serra tells them that they must capture the felons responsible for the events of “Mind Bomb” and doesn’t buy that they were attacked by “Psychic Ghouls & Mind Control”.
 During the meeting, Lewis is asked where her partner is, to which she says that he’s off investigating a lead when she actually doesn’t know where he is.